Drive sales on autopilot with ecommerce-focused features

 Customizing email links

-With a pinch of code and some elbow grease, you can customize your mailto links with colors, styles, and even pre-populated text.
+With a bit of code, you can customize your email links.
+WordPress allows custom colors, styles, and even pre-populated text.
+Here are three ways to customize your email links.

 1. Pre-populate subject lines in email links